gartfr/QualcommLTE/README.md

 Get my LTE Modem working

+#1.
+Hardware
-The main problem was to use this modem which is a Qualcomm MDM9200 but is an OEM modem and is not recognizes by Linux Kernel module.
+The main problem was to use this modem which is a Qualcomm MDM9200, but is an OEM modem and is not recognized by Linux Kernel module.

 If you are in the same situation, lsusb and usb-devices command are your friend, then the thing is to bind the correct driver to the right device :

 ```
 # rc.local LTE Modem Custom